AlexJReid/blog/content/posts/local-api/index.md

 ![Consul services](consul-services.png)

-To patch in to the test environment, I start a Consul agent on my local machine, ensuring the Tailscale IP is used and enabling gRPC, which is how the Envoy communicates with it as a control plane.
+To patch in to the test environment, I start a Consul agent on my local machine, ensuring the Tailscale IP is used and enabling gRPC, which is how the Envoy retrieves its configuration on an on-going basis.

 ```bash
 $ consul agent -retry-join mesh...tailscale.net \